 As you and fellow stakeholders in your organization consider deploying new equipment, it’s useful to keep in mind the various benefits of using pneumatic conveying.

-Flexibility due to being configurable horizontally or vertically for long distances.
+Flexibility is due to being configurable horizontally or vertically for long distances.

-It’s convenient to route the system among your existing equipment variously located on the production floor.
+It’s convenient to route the system among your existing equipment, which is variously located on the production floor.

 Potential Drawbacks of Pneumatic Conveying Systems

-You need to have all relevant information to make an informed decision.
-Make sure that you take into account potential disadvantages when it comes to using pneumatic conveying systems.
+You need to have all the relevant information to make an informed decision.
+Make sure that you consider potential disadvantages when it comes to using pneumatic conveying systems.
 Please speak with a member of our team to address any concerns you may have about deploying a new pneumatic conveying setup.

 For one, if you are working with wet, sticky materials or materials that are bulky or come in larger than usual particles, pneumatic conveyance may not be an ideal solution.

-You will likely need to include a dust collection system to account for all the materials and fugitive dusts that will be extracted from the conveying system
+You will likely need to include a dust collection system to account for all the materials and fugitive dust that will be extracted from the conveying system.